Islam in South Africa: Deobandis

 Darul Uloom Deoband was established in 1866 in the Saharanpur district of Uttar Pradesh, India, as part of the anti-British movement.
 It gave rise to a traditional conservative Sunni movement known as the Deobandi movement.
 The Deobandi Movement has an international presence today, with its full-fledged manifestation in South Africa, a country where the movement was initiated through the Indian Gujarati merchant class.
 The Islamic education system of the Deobandi movement, as well as the necessary components of social and political organizations such as Tablighi Jamaat, Sufism and Jamiat, are fully functioning effectively in South Africa, as they do in India.
 Madrasas in South Africa provide Islamic higher education and are now centers for Islamic education for foreigners who are interested in receiving a Deobandi-style education.
 Many of their graduates, especially from Western countries such as the United Kingdom and the United States, are Western students.
 Some of South African madrasas are recognized globally, providing fatwa services.
 South Africa is now known for producing exceptional Islamic literature through translation and compilation.
 Similarly, the Tabligh Jamaat is a hub in South Africa that spreads throughout South and East Africa.
 Graduates of South African madrassas spend their time in the path of the Tabligh Jamaat.
 Through the work of several spiritual personalities of the Deobandis, the tradition of Deoband's Tasawwuf (Sufism) has taken root in South Africa.
-Among them are Muhammad Zakariyya al-Kandhlawi, Masihullah Khan, Mahmood Hasan Gangohi and Asad Madni.
+Among them are Zakariyya Kandhlawi, Masihullah Khan, Mahmood Hasan Gangohi and Asad Madni.
 South African Deobandi Muslims have many important and influential educational and socio-political organizations that educate the people and play an important role in religious and social activities.
 Among them are Jamiatul Ulama South Africa and the Muslim Judicial Council.

+Barelvis

+The Barelvi movement has presence in various cities and town of South Africa where they have build network of Madarsas and Mosques.
+In South Africa debate with Tablighi Jama'at was called as Sunni-Tablighi controversy.
+The movement is represented by Sunni Jamiatul Ulema (SJU) which was founded in 1979.
+It was established to address the various social, welfare, educational and spiritual needs of the community and to preserve and to promote the teachings of the Barelvis.
+The Imam Ahmed Raza Academy is a seminary and non-governmental organisation and a publishing house based in Durban, South Africa.
+It was established on 5 July 1986 by Sheikh Abdul Hadi Al-Qaadiri Barakaati, a graduate of Darul Uloom Manzar-e-Islam, Bareilly Shareef, India.
+The objective is to propagate Islam in South Africa.